 Save enough money to purchase a total stock market index.
 A total stock market index fund is one fund that covers the entire U.S. stock market.
 If you have enough money or prefer, invest individually into a large-cap index fund, medium-cap index fund, and small-cap index fund.
 Index funds typically have lower management expenses and don’t cost a commission or transaction fee.

-Healthcare can take as much as 30 percent of one’s retirement savings, and people who haven’t saved appropriately need help.
+- Medical Care: Healthcare can take as much as 30% of one’s retirement savings, and people who haven’t saved appropriately need help.
 Life insurance can include provisions, such as an accelerated death benefit rider, that allow for tax-free payments to cover medical care in certain “critical” circumstances.

 Long-Term Care Insurance